 Who doesn't need to use this publication.
-Partnerships, corporations, trusts, and employers who reimburse their employees for business expenses should refer to the instructions for their required tax forms and chapter 11 of Pub.
-535, Business Expenses, for information on deducting travel, meals, and entertainment expenses.
+Partnerships, corporations, trusts, and employers who reimburse their employees for business expenses should refer to the instructions for their required tax forms for information on deducting travel, meals, and entertainment expenses.

 If you are an employee, you won't need to read this publication if all of the following are true.